Lowclouds/logtag/README.md

 # @lowclouds/logtag
 Tagged logging that is always available

 Do you hate having to comment and uncomment log calls when trying to debug?
 If so, then this library is for you.
-It allows you to define up to 255 'components', each with up to 32 tags, which you can individually set or clear from the console while your code is running in a browser.
+It allows you to define tags, which you can individually set or clear from the console while your code is running in a browser.
 If your code is on the server, well maybe you can hack this to make it work there; I don't know.

 First, how to set up and use it.